FailAcademy/learning/web-dev-foundation/_slides/03-js/03-functions-and-objects-slides.md

 var shoppingList  = ['coffee', 'peppers', 'apple juice'];

 // Remember how we manually set the max. number of loops before?
-// We can use the array length to get the number automatically.
+// We can use the array "length" to get the number automatically:

 var totalItems = shoppingList.length;